 Inspection of Composite Materials

-Increasingly composites are being used to replace traditional materials of construction.
+Composites have become a dominant material in the Aerospace, Automotive and Energy sectors as well as many more areas where they are providing innovative solutions over the conventional materials used in the past.
 Amongst a number of advantages composites provide high strength with low weight and corrosion resistance.
 However, quality assessment of composite parts is challenging.

 Adopting recognised ultrasonic techniques to perform NDT inspection of composite components can provide reliable and repeatable results for both in-line and maintenance examination.

-A linear scan (0-degree) inspection is highly recommended.
-Composites are anisotropic, meaning that they have different properties when measured in different axis, thus the velocity of transverse waves varies with the beam angle, making angular scans inappropriate.
+A phased array linear scan (0-degree) inspection is highly recommended.
+Composites are anisotropic, meaning that they have different properties when measured in different axis, thus the velocity of transverse waves varies with the beam angle, making angular scans a poor method of inspection.

-Defects may originate from mishandling or abuse, but are also unintentionally created at the time of production.
+Composite Defects may originate from mishandling or abuse but can also be unintentionally created at the time of production.
 Lack of detection may lead to a much shorter part lifespan and possible failure in service.

 - Insertion of unknown material between plies